 Bunions are a medical condition that usually affects the big toe.
 If you get bunions, your big toe will likely start pointing in a different direction than toes typically do.
 This will happen if the first bone above the big toe becomes angular in the opposite direction.
 Bunions are often caused by incorrect foot mechanics.
 The foot may flatten too much, forcing the toe joint to move beyond the normal range.
 In some cases, joint damage caused by arthritis or an injury produces a bunion.
 Furthermore, some people are born with a tendency to develop bunions.

+Bunions are broadly classified into two categories.
 Positional (mild) bunions arise from the growth of a new bone.
 Structural (severe) bunions result when the joint at the base of the toe shifts position.
-Many bunions are a combination of both types.
+But there is also a third type, as many bunions are a combination of positional and structural bunions.

 Bunions can either be manifested genetically or develop over time.
 While some bunions can be avoided by taking proper care of your foot, genetically manifested bunions can not.
 However, you can take steps to avoid worsening the problem.
 In general, bunions are caused by: